 Exercise normal safety precautions in Malaysia overall.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the news and other sources for changes to local travelling conditions.

-- Terrorism is a threat in Malaysia, including in Kuala Lumpur and other major cities.
+- Terrorism is a threat, including in Kuala Lumpur and other major cities.
 Take official warnings seriously.
 Report any suspicious activity to police.
 Follow the advice of local authorities.
 See

 Safety and security.

 - Smoke haze across some parts of Malaysia, including Kuala Lumpur, is usual from June to October but can occur at any time of the year.
-When haze levels are high, Malaysian authorities recommend limiting outdoor activity.
+When haze levels are high, authorities recommend limiting outdoor activity.
 See

-- If you are intending to travel overland from Malaysia to Thailand, read our advice for
+- If you're intending to travel overland from Malaysia to Thailand, read our advice for

 Thailand.
 Travel to or through the far southern provinces of Thailand is unsafe.

 Entry and exit

-If you are visiting Malaysia for tourism, you can get a visa on arrival for a stay of up to ninety days.
-If you are visiting Malaysia for other purposes – such as business, volunteering, study or research – you may need to arrange a visa in advance.
+If you're visiting Malaysia for tourism, you can get a visa on arrival for a stay of up to ninety days.
+If you're visiting for other purposes – such as business, volunteering, study or research – you may need to arrange a visa in advance.

 Embassy, High Commission or Consulate of Malaysia for the most up-to-date information on visa requirements and other entry and exit conditions (such as currency, customs and quarantine regulations).

 If you violate your visa conditions or overstay your visa, you could face penalties including fines, detention and/or deportation.

 - Always check the dates on the visa stamp placed in your passport are correct.

-- Make sure you comply with all immigration rules and regulations, including your visa conditions.
+- Ensure you comply with immigration rules and regulations, including your visa conditions.

-All foreigners entering Malaysia must provide biometric fingerprints of both thumbs and index fingers on arrival.
+Foreigners entering Malaysia need to provide biometric fingerprints of both thumbs and index fingers on arrival.
 Children below 12 years of age and visitors with finger disabilities are exempt from this procedure.